4 years full-time

 We have our own Languages e-Lab for teaching.
 Here, you'll have access to a variety of resources, including specialist linguistics software and online language-learning materials.

-You will be based in the Department of Philosophy on Campus West.
+You will be based in the Department of Philosophy.
 Most of your teaching will take place at various locations across Campus West.

 You'll be assessed in a variety of ways, including essays, projects, written, oral and listening exams.
 Assessments include formative work which will help you practice or develop skills, but will not count towards your final degree mark.